-Commercial auto insurance covers financial losses when a publishing company's vehicle is involved in an accident.
-It's required for vehicles registered to a business.
+This policy covers financial losses when a publishing company's vehicle is involved in an accident.
+Most states require this coverage for vehicles registered to a business.

 Cyber liability insurance helps publishers recover from data breaches and cyberattacks.
-It's strongly recommended for any business that handles credit card numbers or other sensitive information.
+It's strongly recommended for any business that handles credit card numbers or other personal information.

 It's easy to get business insurance for publishers (including publishers with printing operations) if you have your company information on hand.
 Our application will ask for basic facts about your business, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps: